 Note: Unless otherwise indicated, in-room Wi-Fi is free and units have private bathrooms.

 Taxes & Service Charges — Unless otherwise stated, prices for accommodations include taxes (but not the local hotel tax where applicable) and service charge.
-All hotel rates below include an 8% government tax (slated to rise to 10% in October 2019) unless stated otherwise.
+All hotel rates in our listings include an 8% government tax (slated to rise to 10% in October 2019) unless stated otherwise.
 An additional local hotel tax will be added to bills that cost more than ¥10,000 per person per night: ¥100 is levied per person per night for rates between ¥10,000 and ¥14,999; rates of ¥15,000 and up are taxed at ¥200.
 Furthermore, all upper-class hotels and most medium-range hotels add a service charge of 10% to 15% (cheaper establishments do not add a service charge, because no service is provided).

-Why the big range in Hotel Prices?
+Why the Big Range in Hotel Prices?

 In Tokyo, Kyoto, and other major Japanese cities, nearly all high-end and medium-range hotels offer various categories of rooms at varying rates, with names such as premium, superior, etc., that are based on a variety of factors that may or may not include room size, decor, view, and what floor they’re on.
 Sometimes, rooms can even be fairly identical but still vary in price because of the floor they're on and the views.
 Because of those many different levels of quality at top-rated and medium-range hotels, there’s often a wide range of rates for any given hotel regardless of the season.
 Check individual hotel websites to see specific room types.

-Expensive ¥32,000 and up
+Expensive: ¥32,000 and up

-Inexpensive Under ¥12,000
+Inexpensive: Under ¥12,000